Special Note: Role of the Attorney General

 Local government officials should note, however, that the Public Meetings Law exemption provided in ORS 192.690(1) for state agency contested case hearings does not apply to hearings conducted by local governing bodies, even though those local government hearings may be remarkably similar to state agency contested case proceedings.

 The Public Meetings Law requires that public notice be given of the time and place of meetings.
-This requirement applies to regular, special and emergency meetings as those terms are used in ORS 192.640.
-The public notice requirements apply to any "meeting" of a "governing body" subject to the law, including committees, subcommittees and advisory groups.
-See discussion above of Governing Bodies and of Meetings.
-A governing body's notice must be reasonably calculated to provide actual notice to the persons and the media that have stated in writing that they wish to be notified of every meeting.
+The public notice requirements apply to any “meeting” of a governing body subject to the law, including committees, subcommittees, and advisory groups.
+A governing body’s public notice must also be reasonably calculated to provide actual notice to the persons and the news media that have stated in writing that they wish to be notified of every meeting.

-If a meeting will consist only of an executive session, notice still must be given to the members of the governing body, to the general public and to news media that have requested notice.
+If a meeting will consist only of an executive session, notice must be given to the members of the governing body, to the general public, and to news media that have requested notice.
 The notice also must state the specific legal provision authorizing the executive session.
-ORS 192.640(2).

 Notices for meetings that will include both an executive session and a nonexecutive session should give notice of both and state the statutory authority for the executive session.

-To assist the public body in satisfying the accessibility requirements of ORS 192.630(5) and the Americans with Disabilities Act, the notice should provide the name of a person and telephone number (including TTY number) at the public body to contact to make a request for an interpreter for the hearing impaired or for other communication aids.
-See App B for a sample meeting notice that includes such information.
-As an alternative, public bodies that know their audience is likely to require a sign language interpreter or other communication aids and services should simply make those services available and so state in their notice.
+In addition to providing the date, time, and place of the meeting, the notice should provide the name and telephone number (including TTY number if the public body has such equipment in service) of a person at the public body to contact to request an interpreter for the hearing impaired or for other communication aids.
+As an alternative, governing bodies that know their audience is likely to require a sign language interpreter or other communication aids and services should simply make those services available and so state in their notice.

-The Public Meetings Law requires that the notice of any meeting "include a list of the principal subjects anticipated to be considered at the meeting."
-ORS 192.640(1).
+The notice must also “include a list of the principal subjects anticipated to be considered at the meeting.”
 This list should be specific enough to permit members of the public to recognize the matters in which they are interested.
-This requirement ordinarily would be met by dissemination of an agenda.
-The agenda need not go into detail about subjects scheduled for discussion or action, but it should be sufficiently descriptive so that interested persons will get an accurate picture of the agenda topics.
-For example, "public works contract" probably is not a sufficient description when the governing body intends to let a contract for demolition of a landmark building.
+For example, “public works contract” probably is not a sufficient description when the governing body intends to let a contract for demolition of a landmark building.

-The Public Meetings Law does not require that every proposed item of business be described in the notice.
-The law requires a reasonable effort to inform the public and interested persons, including news media, of the nature of the more important issues ("principal subjects") coming before the body.
-And the governing body may take up additional "principal subjects" arising too late to be mentioned in the notice.
-See ORS 192.640(1) (listing of principal subjects "shall not limit the ability of a governing body to consider additional subjects").
-But, if an executive session is being held, the discussion must be limited to the topic(s) listed in the statutory provision(s) identified as authority for the executive session, ORS 192.640(2).
+A governing body may take up additional subjects arising too late to be mentioned in the notice.
+But, if an executive session is being held, the discussion must be limited to the topic(s) listed in the statutory provision(s) identified as authority for the executive session.
 Of course, if the subject matter is governed by the rulemaking requirements of the Administrative Procedures Act (ORS chapter 183), the notice requirements of that statute must be met.

 The goal of notice for any meeting is two-fold: to provide general notice to the public at large and to provide actual notice to specifically interested persons.
-The following are suggested methods of meeting the notice requirements for the three types of meetings addressed in the Public Meetings Law:
+The following are suggested methods of meeting the notice requirements:

 Paid display advertising is not required.
 A governing body is not required to ensure that the release is published.
 News media requesting notice of meetings must be given notice.